Navigating an undergraduate research program

 write_an_introductory_email.pdf

-If you don't hear back from a lab within a week, you may wish to send them onenice follow-up note to them know you are still interested in meeting to discuss research opportunities with them.
-If you don't hear back after that, you can take it as a sign that the lab is too busy to accept undergraduates at the moment.
-The good news is, there are plenty of labs out there — Stanford has about 500 faculty doing neuroscience-related work!
+If you don't hear back from a lab within a week, you may wish to send them one nice follow-up note to let them know you're still interested in meeting to discuss research opportunities with them.
+If you don't hear back after that, you can take it as a sign that the lab is too busy currently to accept undergraduates.
+The good news is, there are plenty of labs out there—Stanford has about 500 faculty doing neuroscience-related work!

 Preparing for an interview

 Nervous about an upcoming interview with a lab?
 It can help to change your mindset!
-If a lab member is making time to meet with you, that's a great sign — it's a signal that the lab values teaching and supporting young scientists.
+If a lab member is making time to meet with you, that's a great sign—it's a signal that the lab values teaching and supporting young scientists.
 Labs that want to work with undergrads know that you are coming to them without much or any research experience.
-Instead of sweating over memorizing the details of their science, prioritze considering all the other things that a lab will need or might want from you as an undergraduate researcher - reliability, a growth mindset, trustworthiness, etc. What do you know you can bring to the lab?
+Instead of sweating over memorizing the details of their science, prioritize considering all the other things that a lab will need or might want from you as an undergraduate researcher—reliability, a growth mindset, trustworthiness, etc. What do you know that you can bring to the lab?
 How might you demonstrate that?
-Check out our guidelines for more advice on how you can prepare:
+Check out our guidelines for more advice on how to prepare:

 Finding funding

-There are many ways to work in a lab — during the academic year you can work for credit, if you have Federal Work Study funds these can pay for some of your research hours, a lab can pay you directly, or you can apply for funding.
-You are encouraged to discuss funding opportunities as part of your interview, or in following conversations.
-Neuroscience-interested students may be interested in the following programs:
+There are many ways to work in a lab—during the academic year you can work for credit; if you have Federal Work Study funds, these can pay for some of your research hours; a lab can pay you directly; or you can apply for funding.
+You are encouraged to discuss funding opportunities as part of your interview, or in follow-up conversations.
+Students interested in neuroscience may want to explore the following program opportunities:

 Bioengineering REU